 Also a carcinogenic mineral, asbestos was once highly used in the construction of buildings and other products due to its fire-resistant properties.
 If you or a fellow servicemember were ever around damaged or demolished structures in the Middle East or Southeast Asia, you were likely exposed to asbestos.
 Shipyards, vehicle repair, and construction zones are also areas where a person can come into contact with the cancer-causing material.

 Indirect Asbestos Exposure

 If a veteran experiences asbestos exposure in the workplace or home, it’s referred to as primary exposure.
 Indirect (or secondary) exposure is much less prominent but also dangerous.
 Since asbestos is an easily-crumbled fiber, it can quickly become airborne if disturbed – making it much more harmful than its dormant state.
 When a soldier comes home and fibers are on their skin, hair, or clothes, those fibers can be transferred to the people they come into contact with.
 This is known as indirect or secondary exposure.

 Any form of contact can transfer asbestos fibers to another person.
 Hugs and other physical contacts are the most common way.
 If the spouse of an asbestos worker does their laundry, fibers on the clothes can be inhaled or ingested.
 Additionally, soldiers can transfer fibers to furniture and other household items.

 Who’s at Risk?

 Anyone who comes into frequent contact with servicemembers who work around asbestos may be at risk for indirect exposure.
 This includes other veterans and servicemembers, spouses, children, additional close family members, and friends.

-What Are the Risks of Secondary Asbestos Exposure?
+What Are the Risks of Indirect Asbestos Exposure?

 - Asbestosis – A condition that is caused by scarring of the lung tissue